GetanehT/Smart-phone/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.
 Usage
 Navigate through the website using the menu links to explore different sections.
 You can view the deals on iPhones and Samsung smartphones, provide feedback through the feedback form, and get in touch via the contact section.
-Content
-Home Page (index.html)

-Overview
-The Home page serves as the main landing page for visitors.
-It provides an overview of the best deals on the latest smartphones, highlighting exclusive offers and discounts on top brands like Apple and Samsung.
-Features
-•	Header: Contains the site logo and navigation menu.
-•	Main Content: This section includes an introduction to the website and highlights current deals and promotions.
-•	Feedback Section: Allows users to provide feedback through a form.
-•	Contact Information: Lists the store's open times, contact phone number, email address, and physical address.
-•	Google Maps: An embedded map showing the store's location.
-•	Footer: Contains links to social media profiles.
-Brand Pages
-iPhone Page (iphone.html)
-Overview
-The iPhone page focuses specifically on deals and offers related to Apple's iPhone models.
-Features
-•	Header: Same as the home page, with site logo and navigation menu.
-•	Main Content: Showcases various iPhone models available for sale, including prices, discounts, and detailed descriptions.
-•	Feedback Section: Similar feedback form as on the home page.
-•	Contact Information: Same contact details as on the home page.
-•	Footer: Same as the home page, with social media links.
-•	Footer: Same as the home page, with social media links.